A Unique Trail

 - Reduce user conflicts among recreational users of launch sites through planning and facility design

-- Develop design guidelines for NMSB facilities that address the shoreline topography of San Francisco Bay and serve NMSB users with physical disabilities
+- Develop design guidelines for NMSB facilities that address the shoreline topography of San Francisco Bay and serve NMSB users with disabilities

 - Provide funding, publicity, and, indirectly, possible economic growth to site owners/managers through a variety of business opportunities related to water-oriented recreation (e.g., boat storage, rental concessions, nearby restaurants and hotels)